The Personal Website of Mark W. Dawson

 3. That we don't know that we don't know, which cannot be allowed for as it is totally unknown.

-The limits of human knowledge are expanding, but there is much more that we don’t know then there is what we do know.
+The limits of human knowledge are expanding, but there is much more that we don’t know than there is what we do know.
 Indeed, even when we know what we know, what we know may be incorrect.
-What we know that that we don’t know always leads to ambiguity, mistakes and false conclusions.
+What we know that we don’t know always leads to ambiguity, mistakes, and false conclusions.
 That which we don't know that we don't know is the killer in any scientific or engineering endeavor.
 Always be cognizant of these three items when dealing with any scientific or engineering subject.

 Relativity